Northern Powys (medieval): History

 Their cousin branch, the Princes of Powys Wenwynwyn, had their royal seat at Powis Castle.
 It appears that prince Madog II (or at least men loyal to him) remained at Dinas Brân for some time after this accord, because Henry de Lacy, Earl of Lincoln commanded an English force to take the castle on 10 May 1277.
 Before they could complete their encirclement of the royal centre they learnt that the small garrison inside had abandoned the cause and burnt the castle.
 Madog II was forced to flee to the protection of Gwynedd.
 He was killed in battle while campaigning alongside Llywelyn ap Gruffudd later that same year.
 The Castle of Dinas Brân would be slighted; its dramatic ruins may still be seen today.

 His surviving brothers Llywelyn Fychan and prince Gruffudd Fychan I accepted the overlordship of England, and the realm was divided between them.
 Special provision was also made for the two sons of Madog II.
-However, in 1282, during the final campaign of Llywelyn ap Gruffudd, all of the rulers of Powys Fadog would once again turn against England in a final conflict during which Llywelyn ap Gruffudd, Llywelyn Fychan and the two sons of Madog II would all die.
+However, in 1282, during the final campaign of Llywelyn ap Gruffudd, all of the rulers of northern Powys would once again turn against England in a final conflict during which Llywelyn ap Gruffudd, Llywelyn Fychan and the two sons of Madog II would all die.
 Under the terms of the Statute of Rhuddlan in 1284 all of the remaining former princely titles and territories in Wales were abolished.
-Gruffydd Fychan (the brother of Madog II and last heir to the throne of Powys Fadog) was pardoned but reduced in status to a minor local noble or uchelwr.
+Gruffydd Fychan (the brother of Madog II and last heir to the throne of northern Powys) was pardoned but reduced in status to a minor local noble or uchelwr.
 His direct descendant, Owain Glyndŵr, would become the leader of a later Welsh rebellion in 1400 named the Glyndŵr rising.

-The territory of Powys Fadog was broken up into a series of lordships based on the former cantrefi.
+The territory of northern Powys was broken up into a series of lordships based on the former cantrefi.
 Under the Statute of Rhuddlan these marcher lordships were merged with other adjacent lands formerly part of Gwynedd, and incorporated into new administrative counties: the cantrefi of Maelor, Nanheudwy, Iâl, Cynllaith and Mochnant Is Rhaeadr went to Denbighshire, and Maelor Saesneg formed the Wrexham exclave of Flintshire.
 This situation was maintained until the reorganisation of local government in Wales in 1974.
 The principality religious center was at Valle Crucis Abbey, built by Prince Madog ap Gruffydd Maelor, next to the Pillar of Eliseg, erected during the 800s by King Cyngen ap Cadell after a pilgrimage to Rome.
 It was the last Cistercian monastery to be founded in Wales.